AugustasStankunas/InteractiveNeuralNetworks/README.md

 - Affine
 - Perspective

-While the model is training the user sees a text log, showing general information about the model training, as well as a graph showing loss at each training epoch
+While the model is training the user sees a text log, showing general information about the model training, as well as a auto updating graph showing loss at each training epoch

 ### Test

+After training the model, you can test it using your own images.
+Simply load an image, press the button to start classification, and view the results to see the predicted class along with its confidence percentage.
 ## How to launch

 ## Testing and its results